Aduda-Shem/BookApp/README.md

 # Book App

 This is a full-stack application with a frontend built with React and a backend built with Node.js and TypeScript.
-The frontend can be deployed on Netlify or Vercel, while the backend can be run using Docker.

 ## Project Structure